hypo69/hypo/pytest/gemini - set 3/en/src/endpoints/hypo69/code_assistant/instructions/instruction_code_explainer_md_ru.rst

 **Explanation:**

-The provided Python code was incomplete; therefore, the above example code demonstrates test cases for a hypothetical `example_function`.
+The provided Python code was incomplete; therefore, the above example code demonStartes test cases for a hypothetical `example_function`.
 You must replace this example with the actual Python code you want tested.

 **Important Considerations for Real Code Tests:**